open-ch/pyrene/FAQ.md

 Those two actions are automatically triggered upon a commit or a PR merge on all subprojects.

 ## Release
-Since `Pyrene` subproject, `Pyrene-graphs` subproject and `Tuktuktwo` subproject are separated npm modules, release are done separately.
+Since `Pyrene` subproject, `Pyrene-graphs` subproject and `Tuktuktwo` subproject are separated npm modules, releases are done separately per project.

 Go into the subproject you'd like to release: